 Students only go to Bristol practices in year 1.
 They have 7 or 8 sessions in practice on a Thursday.
 They have 4 placements in their Foundations of Medicine block to introduce them to the healthcare environment and talking with patients.
 The second part of the year sees the start of the Case Based Learning (CBL) cycle where the students spend two weeks discussing a particular case.
 The students will come out to practice on 3 or 4 of their CBL cycles where they will meet patients and practice basic clinical skills linked to the particular case they are studying.
 For each case based fortnight students will alternate their visits to primary care with secondary care visits.

-As part of their ‘Preparing for Professional Practice’ course students now spend 4 weeks in General Practice, an increase from 2 weeks last year.
+As part of their ‘Preparing for Professional Practice’ course in Year 5, students spend 9 weeks in General Practice.
 They go to GP surgeries in pairs and observe each other in shared surgeries.
-We recognise the diversity of ‘what comes through the door’ in general practice and so are no longer asking you to teach to prescribed themes but rather focus on developing the students by asking them to provide care to your patients, both in and out of the consulting room.
+We recognise the diversity of ‘what comes through the door’ in general practice and ask you to focus on developing the students by asking them to provide care to your patients, both in and out of the consulting room.